JINC • Life Clarity • Updated March 2026

 1. Acknowledge the Anxiety, Then Act

 Name your specific worries: "I'm anxious about my children's care if I'm hospitalized."
 Then take one small action: document their school contact information.
+The Life Clarity Check can help you identify what needs attention.

 2. Choose Your Compassionate Tool

 Select a planning method that feels supportive, not stressful.
 For many, the structured guidance of the JINC Journal removes the anxiety of creating systems from scratch.
+You can explore the Founding Edition here.

 3. Celebrate Small Wins